 Volumetric video, a new technology similar to a holographic representation, but with the ability to live stream a real event with uncharted processing power and barely any latency time, could enable broadcasters to create a 3D sporting event on your coffee table or the floor of your living room.

 Lightweight and easy to use wearable technology will enable viewers to experience the atmosphere of a live event – and see the action from all angles – without leaving their home.

-I oversee mobile strategy at BT Sport.
+I oversee mobile strategy at TNT Sports.
 We find meaningful ways to innovate and evolve potential capabilities of your mobile device when it comes to experiencing sport, ranging from 5G cameras to entirely new immersive experiences.
-And we find ways to enhance BT Sport productions with the new capabilities 5G allow, before the experience reaches your mobile device.
+And we find ways to enhance TNT Sports productions with the new capabilities 5G allow, before the experience reaches your mobile device.

 Among many examples of our work around new experiences, a consortium of companies led by BT Group recently secured backing from the UK government’s 5G Create initiative, which helped us form 5G Edge-XR, a diverse consortium of specialist companies who are engaged in what until recently would have been the stuff of make-believe.